 Richardson Lissack are regularly instructed in some of the most complex cases.
 Read more

-Commercial litigation falls under the umbrella of civil litigation but more accurately describes disputes that arise in the context of businesses.
+Commercial litigation falls under the umbrella of civil litigation but more accurately describes disputes that arise in the context of business and other commercial activities.
 Read more

 The Financial Conduct Authority (FCA) is the primary regulator for financial services in the UK.
 That role includes the regulation of corporate and individual conduct and the authorisation of financial service firms wishing to carry out regulated activity.